 The Directors' assessment suggests that the performance of the mortgage portfolio should continue to be satisfactory.
-Inflationary pressures and higher prices caused by sterling weaknesses may put pressure on household incomes.
+Whilst inflationary pressures have eased compared to the previous year, sustained high interest rates and higher prices caused by sterling weakness continue to put pressure on household incomes.

-The UK rate of inflation has seen a decrease in 2023 which should ease the burden on households with prices.
-However interest rates have remained at their highest level since 2008 which may still put household incomes under pressure.
 Despite this, it is expected that there will be limited impact on mortgage holders' ability to service their loans as the mortgage loans bear a zero-rate of interest.
 There has been no material impact on the Company as of the Strategic report date.
 The situation will continue to be monitored and the Servicer, Bank of Scotland plc, will continue to adopt appropriate forbearance measures on behalf of the Company.